-Their are four principal dining facilities on campus:

-Branscomb Dining Hall, The Divinity Refectory,

-The Hill Center Cafeteria and Cumberland Room snack bar, and

-Rand Dining Hall and Commodore Room snack bar.
+There are four principal dining facilities on campus: Branscomb Dining Hall, the Divinity Refectory, the Hill Center Cafeteria and Cumberland Room snack bar, and Rand Dining Hall and Commodore Room snack bar.

-Meals are available on a cash basis, or books of meal tickets may be purchased by graduate and professional students for \$216.
-This can be budgeted to cover approximately 33 percent of all weekday meals served each semester.
+Meals are available on a cash basis, or books of meal tickets may be purchased by graduate and professional students for \$230.
+This can be budgeted to cover approximately one-third of all weekday meals served each semester.
 State sales tax is not charged for students who live on campus.
 The book of \$1 coupons may be used in any of the dining areas or snack bars during the school year in which it is purchased.
-Supplementary coupon books, discounted 5 percent, are available for \$76 to students who have purchased the initial \$216 meal ticket book.
+Supplementary coupon books, discounted 5 percent, are available for \$80 to students who have purchased the initial \$230 meal ticket book.